Americans top Antetokounmpo, Greece at World Cup 69-53

 - Geno Smith and Jaron Brown resisted temptation in free agency and instead repaid Seahawks' trust

+Giannis Antetokounmpo, the NBA’s MVP from the Milwaukee Bucks, scored 15 points but sat out the fourth quarter in a move Greek officials said was made to rest him for the team’s last-ditch effort to make the quarterfinals on Monday.
+He didn’t make himself available for postgame comment, telling officials that he was too upset.

+The U.S. national team has won 57 consecutive games in international tournaments with NBA players, starting with the 2006 world championships bronze-medal game and continuing through every FIBA Americas, world championships, World Cup and Olympic event since.
 The streak started after a 101-95 loss to Greece in 2006 — a defeat that forced the U.S. to change its program.

 The Americans haven’t lost in the biggest tournaments since.

-Antetokounmpo’s eyes were closed as he mouthed along with the words of Greece’s national anthem.
-After the U.S. anthem played and the rosters from both sides met at midcourt for the customary pregame exchange of gifts, the NBA MVP shook hands with Bucks teammate Brook Lopez and gave him a quick hug.

-Other than that, there was no pregame interaction between Antetokounmpo and the Americans.
+Barnes and Derrick White each scored nine for the U.S., which can clinch a quarterfinal berth Monday in multiple ways — the simplest being a win over Brazil.
+There also are ways for the U.S. to move on even if it loses Monday.

+It was the first time a reigning MVP faced the U.S. in a major tournament, and Giannis Antetokounmpo has made no secret of how much this event means to him.
+His eyes were closed as he mouthed along with the words of Greece’s national anthem pregame, and when the ball went up he came out firing.
-He was super-aggressive from the jump, spinning his way to a layup on the first possession, making a 3-pointer on Greece’s second possession and he got fouled on a baseline drive on the next trip down the floor.

-So that was five points in the first 43 seconds for Antetokounmpo.
-He scored four in his next 18 minutes of playing time.
+He spun his way to a layup on the first possession, made a 3-pointer on Greece’s second possession and got fouled on a baseline drive on the next trip down the floor.
+That was five points in the first 43 seconds for Antetokounmpo — but nothing came easy the rest of the way, as the U.S. used no fewer than five different defenders on him at times.

-The Americans kept a steady stream of different looks coming at the MVP — who was guarded in the first half alone by Harrison Barnes, Khris Middleton, Jaylen Brown, Marcus Smart and Myles Turner.
-The Celtics players, perhaps mindful of what he did against them in last season’s playoffs, held him scoreless in the half and the U.S. went into the break with a 38-25 lead.
+Barnes drew the initial assignment, followed by the MVP’s Milwaukee teammate Khris Middleton, Jaylen Brown, Marcus Smart and Myles Turner.

+“We just wanted to make it as hard as possible for him, and I think we did a good job,” Smart said.

 Antetokounmpo had a steal and dunk late in the third, which got plenty of fans out of their seats and Greek fans waving flags.
-But the outcome was never in doubt, and the MVP was on the bench for the entire fourth quarter in a somewhat puzzling move.
+But his night ended soon afterward, although the drama was still going.

+His brother’s foul from behind on Barnes came with 1:43 left in a 13-point game — Barnes jumped a pass for a steal near midcourt, had a clear path for a dunk and Thanasis Antetokounmpo sent him tumbling to the court with a hard hit that was ruled a common foul.
+Players from both teams engaged in words immediately after the play and again after the horn, and Barnes said he never got an apology.

+“Game was over, so probably was a frustration play or something of that nature,” Barnes said.

 TIP-INS